SlavyanaV/dish-dilemma/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-==Please be aware that this project uses a backend server provided by SoftUni, which is used for student practice purposes only.==
+**Please be aware that this project uses a backend server provided by © SoftUni, which is used for student practice purposes only.**